 The main characters in In Between Days, except for Pamela Hudson, are all related to some sort of ancient element.
 Doug is air, Malcolm is water, Melissa is the earth, and Leonora is communication.
 Lili, because of how her parents died, and because of her skills at cooking, is fire.
 Doug and Malcolm both refer to her, at various times, as “the white-hot flame”.
 Jay even mentions that, while on his deathbed.

 The Mirror Lili (called Charlotte) is at home during the house fire at the O’Day home on June 12th, 2118.
 She and her younger brother, Declan, die along with their parents.
-Jay does refer to seeing her in the afterlife during a dream in Equinox, and he reports that one of the pleasant things about heaven is that you can be any age you like, even ones you never attained in life.
-It’s a comfort to the grieving Lili (she has just lost Doug) to know that her counterpart can be old enough for real love, and can experience it.
-Given that Ian reveals that the counterparts are also taken with each other, he could very well be a part of the love that Charlotte might be finally experiencing.
+Jay does refer to seeing her in the afterlife during a dream in Equinox, just after Doug’s death.
+He reports one of the pleasant things about heaven is you can be any age you like, even ones you never were in life.
+It comforts the grieving Lili to know her counterpart can be old enough for real love, and can experience it.
+Since Ian says the counterparts are also taken with each other, he could very well be a part of the love that Charlotte might be finally experiencing.

 For me, Doug was, in part, every guy who’s ever been romantic around me.
 This includes my husband.
 But he’s also a typical resident of the Mirror Universe.
 So that means that there’s violence in his past, and ambitions and twisted behaviors.
 But I wanted him to be a person who could, eventually and with help, rise above it.

 Doug’s name was a particularly serendipitous find.
 Douglas means dark stranger, and that is precisely what he is.
 For Lili, who meets him in a pitch-black dream, he is the ultimate stranger.
 But he’s also what she needs.
 He shakes up her world.